robang74/redfishos/patches/sshd-publickey-login-only/description.md

 #### CHANGELOG ####

+0.0.5 - like v0.0.4 but with connman in services because the iptables rules for firewalling the SSH daemon on some interfaces.

 0.0.4 - like v0.0.3 but with the system patch header.

 This is a hybrid patch, it can be applied to the system or by the Patch Manager